Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 In the time that I have, I will say, on behalf of the Government, that the community-led housing movement comprises a broad coalition of community land trusts, housing co-operatives and other organisations set up by local people with the specific purpose of providing good-quality, affordable housing for themselves and their wider communities.
 With Government support, those organisations are working to deliver housing in every corner of our country.

 We want to do more to foster that kind of self-determination, self-empowerment and can-do attitude.
 We recognise that the community-led housing sector offers significant potential to help meet housing need across England.
 Crucially, the support and close involvement of local communities enables land to be brought forward for development that is not likely to be made available, or of any interest, to mainstream, speculative developers.
-That means that, rather than competing with the mainstream house builders, the sector is increasing the overall supply of housing while diversifying the market and increasing resilience in the house building industry.
+Rather than competing with the mainstream house builders, the sector is increasing the overall supply of housing while diversifying the market and increasing resilience in the house building industry.

 But quantity needs to be matched by quality and design, and beautiful houses should be the entitlement of all communities and all types of Britons.
 I know the Minister is committed to that, because he is an aesthete like me, but what are the Government going to do to guarantee it?